nim-lang/website/jekyll/community.md

 # Reddit

-The Nim subreddit contains many user submitted announcements, blog posts, discussions.
+The Nim subreddit contains many user-submitted announcements, blog posts, discussions.
 It is a good place to share your work with the Nim community and to get updates about the project so be sure to hit that subscribe button.